Sin-Ban/Waifu-Gotcha/replit.md

-# Anime Waifu & Husbando Collector Bot
+# Waifu/Husbando Collector Bot

 ## Overview

-This is a Telegram bot that implements an anime character collection game with a gacha system.
-Users can summon anime characters using coins, manage their collection, and trade with other players.
-The bot features a rarity-based character system with legendary, epic, rare, uncommon, and common characters from popular anime series.
+This is an advanced Telegram bot that implements a group-based anime character collection game with waifu/husbando mechanics.
+Users can collect characters that drop in groups, claim them with /catch commands, and trade with other players.
+The bot features group-specific modes (waifu/husbando), configurable drop rates, and a comprehensive trading system with inline UI.

 ## User Preferences